yjwong1999/EY-challenge-2024/README.md

 # EY-challenge-2024

+We are among the Top 10 entrants of

 ## Business Idea: Data Fleet is What You Need
 - Data is often compared to oil, but like oil, data needs to be refined and transformed to unleash its true potential.